 01 of 08

-Of course, you can avoid getting into this situation altogether if you set up an engagement ring registry or send your fiancé-to-be the results of this quiz.
+Of course, you can avoid getting into this situation altogether if you set up an engagement ring registry.
 But that's of no use to you now.
 What is?
-Expert advice, all conveniently compiled in this post so that you can proceed with confidence, kindness and awareness of your options.
+Expert advice, all conveniently compiled in this post so that you can proceed with confidence, kindness, and awareness of your options.

 We reached out to a number of different etiquette and engagement ring specialists so you'll have a range of perspectives to consider.
 Right this way for the answers—and straight talk— you need now.Continue to 2 of 8 below.